Oslandia/workshop-3d/webclient/01_example1.md

 The 'maxLOD' parameter of the scene file allows to set the maximum level of subdivisions of the quadtree.
 With maxLOD = 0, no subdivision is involved and only a square tile of fixed size is present.

+**Exercices**:
+* Move the translation vector a bit
-Try to increase this value to 1 and 2 in the script and test the impacts (by reloading client.html).

-We should see more detailed versions of the satellite view when zooming in.
+* Try to increase the maxLOD value to 1 and 2 in the script and test the impacts (by reloading client.html).
+You should see more detailed versions of the satellite view when zooming in.